yyjhao/docSum/report/report.md

 shows that machine learning can be applied to derive an optimal set of variables used in SenRank to achieve better performance.

+# Related works

+Two similar PageRank-based document summarization algorithms have been independently proposed.
+They both run PageRank on a graph constructed from sentences, then aggregate the highest ranking sentences to produce a summary.

+TextRank _(@mihalcea2004textrank)_ was developed as a model for general text processing and it allows one to define the vertices as any text units as the task requires.
+A TextRank solution for document summarization was proposed by defining sentences as vertices and also using word overlaps as relations, although the authors used a different formula for counting word overlaps and normalized the result by the length of two sentences.

+LexRank _(@erkan2004lexrank)_ employs similar methods, but use consine similarity as the measure for relation.
+Moreover, it proposed an additional method in constructing the graph.
+Other than using the weighted edges directly, LexRank can also build an unweighted graph by cutting off edges whose weights are below a threshold.
+These two methods, however, did not result in statistically significant results.

+However, both methods do not consider the case where similar sentences may be extracted.
+This means that these two methods may not be able to succinctly summarizes articles that tend to repeat ideas often.
+With the DUC dataset that both papers run experiments on, this may not be a problem, but it will likely be so for scientific paper.
+Moreover, both algorithms in the papers use only the textual information without any further processing.
+This means that they cannot account for similarity between different tokens that actually refer to the same entity, and thus the graphs built may not be representative of the article.

 # Conclusion

 In this paper, we propose a novel automatic document summarization algorithm SenRank which models an article as a graph of sentences related to each other.
-By  using co-reference and counting overlap of words, the weight of edges is constructed.
-Then we run PageRank on this weighted graph and generate our summary by aggregating top few non-overlaping sentences.
-The experiment results show that the quality of generated summary is reasonable, and that the co-efficients uses in constructing the edges affect the performance of the algorithm.
+We then construct the weight of edges by using co-reference and counting overlap of words.
+After which we can run PageRank on this weighted graph and generate a summary by aggregating a number of top non-overlaping sentences.
+The experiment results show that the quality of generated summary is reasonable, and that the co-efficients used in constructing the edges affect the performance of the algorithm.

 However, the dataset we test only includes science papers which are usually long and very well structured.
 It may be worthwhile to investigate the performance of SenRank on different types of articles such as news articles.

-To better assess the performance of SenRank, we should apply machine learning techniques to derive a good set of variables $k_a, k_b$ and $m$, also, other co-reference resolution algorithm can be tested.
+To better assess the performance of SenRank, we should apply machine learning techniques to derive a good set of variables $k_a, k_b$ and $m$, also, other co-reference resolution algorithms can be tested.

 \setlength{\parindent}{0in}